amplication/amplication/README.md

 ## Introduction

 `Amplication` is a robust, open-source development platform designed to revolutionize the creation of scalable and secure .NET and Node.js applications.
-We eliminate repetitive coding tasks and deliver production-ready infrastructure code, meticulously tailored to your specifications and adhering to industry best practices.
+Amplication is the only AI platform turning ideas into production-ready code in a few mninutes.
+We automate your backend applications development, ensuring consistency, predictability, and adherence to the highest standards with code that’s built to scale

 Our user-friendly interface fosters seamless integration of APIs, data models, databases, authentication, and authorization.
 Built on a flexible, plugin-based architecture, Amplication allows effortless customization of the code and offers a diverse range of integrations.